Learning objective

 Ask the children how they would describe these two images.
 Note the words they use on the whiteboard or a flipchart.

-They may use the term ‘graffiti’.
+They may use the term ‘graffiti’ (artwork that is created in a public space, typically without official permission).
 If they have not suggested it, prompt them by asking:

 • Are either of these graffiti?
 Why do you think that?

 Use this to spark further discussion around street art.
-Display slides 2–3 that include some example images and some of the following questions:
+Display slides 2 and 3 that include some example images and some of the following questions:

 • Should you graffiti?